SharePoint/sp-dev-docs/docs/solution-guidance/Upload-large-files-sample-app-for-SharePoint.md

 ---
 title: Upload large files sample SharePoint Add-in
-description:
-ms.date: 5/2/2018
+description: Upload files larger than 2 MB to SharePoint and SharePoint Online by using SaveBinaryDirect, ContentStream, StartUpload, ContinueUpload, and FinishUpload. ms.date: 5/2/2018
 ---

 # Upload large files sample SharePoint Add-in

-Upload files larger than 2MB to SharePoint and SharePoint Online using SaveBinaryDirect, ContentStream, StartUpload, ContinueUpload and FinishUpload.

-_**Applies to:** add-ins for SharePoint | SharePoint 2013 | SharePoint Online_

-The  [Core.LargeFileUpload](https://github.com/SharePoint/PnP/tree/master/Samples/Core.LargeFileUpload) sample shows you how to use a provider-hosted add-in to upload large files to SharePoint, and how to bypass the 2 MB file upload limit.
+The Core.LargeFileUpload sample shows you how to use a provider-hosted add-in to upload large files to SharePoint, and how to bypass the 2-MB file upload limit.
 Use this solution if you want to upload files that are larger than 2 MB to SharePoint.

 This sample runs as a console application that uploads large files to a document library by using one of the following methods:

 - The  ** [SaveBinaryDirect](https://msdn.microsoft.com/library/office/ee538285.aspx)** method on the **Microsoft.SharePoint.Client.File** class.